pratigya-icep/one-click-hugo-cms/site/content/classroom-courses.md

 +++
-title = "ssc"
+title = "Classroom Courses"
-description = "Frequently asked questions"
-#keywords = ["FAQ","How do I","questions","what if"]
-layout = "course"
+description = "This batch is exclusively designed for comprehensive coverage of both preliminary and main syllabus.
+The subjects will be taught by highly qualified faculties having vast experience in the domain of Civil Services Examination." keywords = ["Classroom Courses","Classroom Course Features","Classroom Course Fee Structure"] layout = "course"
 #type = "course"
 data_file = "upsccarousel.html"
-carousel = true
 +++

 # CLASSROOM COURSES